Crashedmind/openstemkids.com/content/posts/STEMParents1/STEMParents.md

 published: true
 ---

 **This is a gathering of my thoughts and experiences as a STEM parent (working in a profession that relates to Science, Technology, Engineering, Maths) who led a series of STEM classes with my kids' school.
 It's a retrospective.
-It is written primarily for my benefit, but others may find it useful.
+It is written primarily for my benefit, but others may find it useful.**

-The main outcome of this stage was a [presentation ](https://docs.google.com/presentation/d/1vLz-oIf_13jl7KrR4l1jtORkT0xjbGgKtymp9oGGvdw/edit?usp=sharing ) to the school for a STEM curriculum driven by STEM parents.**
+**The main outcome of this stage was a [presentation ](https://docs.google.com/presentation/d/1vLz-oIf_13jl7KrR4l1jtORkT0xjbGgKtymp9oGGvdw/edit?usp=sharing ) to the school for a STEM curriculum driven by STEM parents.**

 ---
 See the full series of blogs on the STEM workshop:
 1. [STEM Workshop With My Kids School - Part 1 - Before the STEM Workshop](../STEMParents1)
 2. [STEM Workshop With My Kids School - Part 2 - The STEM Workshop](../STEMParents2)
 3. [STEM Workshop With My Kids School - Part 3 - Where To From Here](../STEMParents3)
----

 # Before the STEM Workshop